-7. While microfinance is a global phenomenon, there are significant differences, particularly between developing and developed countries, in terms of transaction size, volume of loan portfolios, and performance of institutions providing microfinance, as summarized in table 1.
+- 6. Microfinance is primarily associated with poverty reduction in developing countries, but over the past 15 years has become global, with schemes, programmes and government policies operating in other parts of the world.
+Close to 90 countries have microfinance institutions (MFIs) with relative concentrations in Latin America and Asia.
+MFIs respond to the diverse needs of the working poor in the informal economy, some of whom need a small working capital loan, others an opportunity to make small amounts of savings, others some form of insurance or remittance payment services.2 - 7.
+Microfinance is a global phenomenon but there are significant differences, particularly between developing and developed countries, in terms of transaction size, volume of loan portfolios, and performance of institutions providing microfinance, as summarized in table 1.
 Microfinance in developing countries is a strategy to develop and deepen the financial sector, to make the market more accessible to the poor.
-Given the enormous pentup demand for capital, microfinance can be a profitable strategy that helps the working poor to survive, to improve their quality of life, and to create jobs for themselves and others.
+Given the enormous pent-up demand for capital, microfinance can be a profitable strategy that helps the working poor to survive, improve their quality of life, and create jobs for themselves and others.